NREL/jade/docs/source/spark_jobs.rst

 3. Follow the normal steps to create your Jade configuration, such as with ``jade config create commands.txt``.
-The commands should be the scripts that you want to run against the Spark cluster including any command-line arguments. **Note**: Jade will append two positional arguments to your command line arguments: the spark cluster (spark://node_name:7077) and the job output directory.
+The commands should be the scripts that you want to run against the Spark cluster including any command-line arguments. **Note**: Jade will append two positional arguments to your command line arguments: the spark cluster (spark://<node_name>:7077) and the job output directory.
 4. Create your HPC config file with ``jade config hpc -c hpc_config.toml``.
 Set ``nodes`` in ``hpc_config.toml`` to be the number of compute nodes you want to participate in the Spark cluster.
-5. Run this command to update the configuration with Spark parameters.
+5. Run the command below to update the configuration with Spark parameters.
 Refer to ``--help`` for additional options.
 This will produce spark configuration files in ``./spark/conf`` that you can customize.
 One possible customization is ``spark.sql.shuffle.partititons`` and ``spark.default.parallelism`` in ``spark/conf/spark-defaults.conf``.
 Jade sets them to the total number of cores in the cluster by default.
 Refer to Spark documentation for help with the parameters.